qgis/QGIS-Documentation/source/docs/user_manual/processing/commander.rst

 * SEXTANTE algorithms.
 They are shown as ``SEXTANTE algorithm: <name of the algorithm>``.
 * Menu items.
 They are shown as ``Menu item: <menu entry text>``.
-All menus items available from the QGIS interface are available, even if they are included in a submenu.
+All menus items available from the |qg| interface are available, even if they are included in a submenu.
 * Python functions.
 You can create short Python functions that will be then included in the list of available commands.
 They are shown as